Personal profile

 Dr. Ganesh Naik's projects and publication details are found here: https://ganeshrnaik.org/

-PhD (Electronics/Biomedical Engineering), Iterative issues of ICA, quality of separation and number of sources : a study for biosignal applications, RMIT University
+PhD (Electronics/Biomedical Engineering), Iterative issues of ICA, quality of separation and number of sources : a study for biosignal applications, Royal Melbourne Institute of Technology University

 2006 → 2009